rekola/nanoclj/README.md

 ## Differences to Clojure:

-- Characters are 32 bit and strings and char arrays are UTF-8 (length is O(n))
+- Characters are 32 bit and strings and char arrays are UTF-8 (count is O(n))
 - Strings are compared and sorted by the sequences of their UTF-32 codepoints.
 - By default 32 bit integers are used, since 64 bit integers don't fit in the NaN boxing.
-- List length has complexity of O(n)
+- List count has complexity of O(n)
 - Vectors support O(1) append, but update is O(n)
 - Macros use the TinyScheme syntax
 - Tail-call optimization
-- sort is not stable and cannot throw on type mismatch
+- sort is not stable and doesn't throw on mismatching types
 - License is BSD 2-Clause License instead of EPL
-- No 32 bit floating point numbers or small integers
+- No 32-bit floating point numbers or small integers
-- (identical 'a 'a) ; => true
+- Symbols are interned and cannot have metadata
 - Primitives such as doubles and 32 bit integers are passed by value, and are in effect, interned
 - Strings are not interned (identical? "abc" "abc") ;=> false
-- Ratios use smallest suitable integer type for numerator and denominator
+- `rationalize` is exact and Ratios use the smallest suitable integer type for numerator and denominator
 - No chunked lazy sequences

 ## Differences to (Tiny)Scheme: